Ultimate Guide for Getting Permits and Trip Planning for Beginners

-*Revised Jan 2018: as of 2017, the permit system is now done online at http://theofficialhavasupaitribe.com/ and opens on Feb 1 at 8 am mountain time (7 am PST).
-Prices have increased again from last year and you can find all details on their website, but here’s a quick breakdown of the 2018 prices for Havasupai Campground Reservations:
+*UPDATED PERMIT INFO, JAN 2020: as of 2017, the permit system is now done online at havasupaireservations.com and opens on Feb 1 at 8 am mountain time (7 am PST).
+Havasupai Campground Reservations are all 4 days/ 3 nights and can include up to 12 people:

 Parking: Hualapai Hilltop (Havasupai Campground Parking Lot “Hill Top” will appear on google maps)